drquandary/neuroaesthetics-alpas/README.md

 3) Write down your server address and use this for the next stage

 # Chip Data-collector
-1) Edit the data collector code in code.py to send data to your server's address.
-You can test this easily in MU using the serial function: response = session.post('YOURSERVERADDRESS:5000/sensor', json=payload)
+1) Edit the data collector code in code.py to send data to your server's address: response = session.post('YOURSERVERADDRESS:5000/sensor', json=payload)
+2) You can test this easily in MU using the serial function